PoCInnovation/SmartShark/README.md

 `Dense(2)`<br>

 To train our model we need a huge amount of data, for more information, please checkout [this link](https://github.com/PoCInnovation/SmartShark/tree/master/datasets).<br>
-Finally to test our model in real condition we attack our own network with DDoS attack and ARP table for the MIT.
+Finally to test our model in real condition we attack our own network with DDoS attack and ARP table for the MITM.

 Also, to make SmSh easy to use, we are using `Flask` to create a graphical interface for the user, making our project more accessible to other.<br>
 We are using `Docker` as well, making the installation of SmSh very simple for anyone, because you don't need to download all of SmSh's dependencies yourself.